-After 48 hours, I would say the recovery was 90%.
+After 48 hours, I would say that I am 90 percent recovered.

-On the third day I went to swim, easy, relaxing.
-Also getting a natural water massage in jacuzzi and sauna.
+On the third day I go for an easy, relaxing swim.
+I also enjoy a natural water massage in the Jacuzzi and try the sauna.

-On the fourth day: bike, fifth day: gym + swimming pool, as usually, and on the sixth day, 120 hours from the half marathon, running again, with pleasure😊.
+On the fourth day: back to biking.
+Fifth day: gym + swimming pool, as usual, and on the sixth day, 120 hours following the half marathon, I start running again, with pleasure.

-To summarize: The 6:20 minutes per kilometer pace was not as I dreamed, but the recovery was really fast, after 5 days running again, and ready for the third half marathon 4 weeks from the second.
+To summarize: The 6:20 minutes per kilometer pace was not as I had hoped, but the recovery was really fast, after 5 days I'm running again, and ready for the third half marathon four weeks after the second.

 Therefore, the overall balance is good.

+Chapter 34

-Chapter 34,In Unity
+In Unity

-In our daily 24 hours cycle, we experience three states of consciousness: being awake, sleep and dreaming.
+During our daily 24-hour cycle, we experience three states of consciousness: being awake, asleep and dreaming.

-In some Eastern cultures, mainly in the Vedas (Veda means knowledge in Sanskrit) in the ancient India, other states of consciousness are described; the Transcendental Consciousness, Cosmic Consciousness (CC), God Consciousness (GC) and Unity Consciousness (UC).
+In some Eastern cultures, in ancient India for example, mainly as recorded in the Vedas (Veda means knowledge in Sanskrit), other states of consciousness are described; Transcendental Consciousness, Cosmic Consciousness (CC), God Consciousness (GC) and Unity Consciousness (UC).

 When we are awake, we are always aware of something and have many thoughts.
-When we are in a deep transcending, we may reach for moments beyond thoughts.
-When we have no thoughts, we are aware of the pure being only.
+When we are in a deep transcendence, we may attain moments that transcend thinking.
+When we have no thoughts, only then are we aware of pure being only.

-This is what happens to me when I meditate, but many times also during long runs.
+This is what happens to me when I meditate, but also many times during long runs.

-The more we experience being beyond thoughts, the higher states of consciousness unfold and develop.
-We see things more clearly and enjoy more the daily life.
+The more we experience a state of being beyond thoughts, the more higher states of consciousness unfold and develop within us.
+We see things more clearly and enjoy our daily lives more.

-At some point of time we may reach the higher levels of consciousness.
+At some point of time in our lives we may attain higher levels of consciousness.

 According to the ancient Vedic Scripts there are 7 States of Consciousness: